reallyprettycool/activebook_react_staging1/README.md

 ### The activity section
 The activity section allows teachers to create and manage activities.
 Teachers can create new activities, view all activities, view a single activity, edit an activity, and delete an activity.
 They are able to assign activities to students and view the results of the activities.
+Current editing function only allows to change the name of the activity and availability dates but not to change the activity itself, but we are working to include that.

 Although the application comes with a few pre-built activities, teachers can create custom activities to suit their needs.